MartinEricsson/qoi-wasm/README.md

 # QOI WASM

-A (QOI) [https://qoiformat.org] decoder written in the WebAssembly Text Format (WAT)
+A [QOI](https://qoiformat.org) decoder written in the WebAssembly Text Format (WAT)

 ## WAT

 An implemention of the QOI decoder.
 This implementation is dependent on that the host can handle _Multi-Value Wasm_.
 Included is a compiled WAT to WASM file that can be instantiated to decode images.
+Demo is deployed [here](https://martinericsson.github.io/qoi-wasm/). _(Note the requirements for the browser noted below.)_

 ### Usage